UniversityOfHelsinkiCS/sis-importer/README.md

 In dev mode see http://localhost:3002/structure/:code (eg KH50_005 for Computer sciencebachelor  ) for decree structures.
 The (shitty) code is in importer-mankeli

+## CI

+All three services (api, mankeli and db-api) go through individual github actions workflows, defined in .github/workflows.
+Master branch docker images are tagged as `latest`, trunk branch as `trunk`. oodikone-staging automatically pulls new `latest` -images.

+### TODO
+Make a release pipeline when this goes to production.